cosbor11/user-asset-translator/Follow-Up-Questions.md

 ## Does it make sense to scale any part of this?
 If the answer is yes, that may affect output ordering, in which case you should describe how ordering is preserved.

-Output ordering is preserved because the queue is set to have FIFO (first in first out ordering).
-If more xml messages come in, it will essentially throttle based on the maxRecordsConsumed setting of the report generator.
+Sequence is preserved because the queue is set to have FIFO (first in first out process ordering).
+As the rate of incoming xml messages increases, it will essentially throttle based on the maxRecords setting in the report generator.
 The lambda will originally be configured to only allow 1 active invocation.
 We could scale the report generation by allowing concurrent invocations. in this case, we can ensure that files are put in order by adding a temporary holding folder for completed reports to go in, then another queue, that has a message co taining the file name, then poll for a specific file to exist before moving to the outbox.

 Alternativly, we can add a sequence number within the report and instruct the consumer to not process out-of-order.